‹ Back to New at Amity Blog

 8. Hyper-Personalisation

-The banks are giving hyper-personalised services using advanced data analytics, catering to the needs of their customers.
-With the behaviour and preferences of the customers analysed, the banks can offer personalised product recommendations, loan offers, and investment advice.
-AI tailors offers and advice based on spending patterns and life stages—like Netflix for banking.
+Banks are now utilising advanced data analytics to provide the hyper-personalised services that their customers need.
+With the customers’ behaviour and preferences analysed, the banks are in a strong position to provide personalised product recommendations, loan offers, and investment advice.
+AI ensures that offers and advice are adjusted to spending habits and life stages, literally like Netflix for banking.

 9. Digital Wallets/Contactless Payments